How I transformed my old tiles with microcement, without ripping the bathroom apart

 Apply generously with a foam roller, working across shower walls and the shower tray.
 Keep the surface visibly wet for maximum absorption.

 💡 Top Tip: Work from bottom to top when sealing vertical surfaces.
-That way, any drips from above won’t mark areas you’ve already sealed.
+That way, any drips from above won’t mark areas you’ve already sealed (the opposite the when you were applying the first coat of microcement).

 Aftercare for microcement bathrooms